Skip to code content (skip section selection)

 (2) Any additional condition approved by the Town Council shall become a part of the permit and be of equal importance in the responsibility of the applicant or subsequent assigns to adhere to its terms.

 (3) Prior to a decision by the Town Council, the applicant shall consent to these conditions in writing or decline consent to the conditions.
 Conditions and safeguards imposed under this section shall not include requirements for which the Town does not have authority under statute to regulate nor requirements for which the courts have held to be unenforceable if imposed directly by a local government.

 (J) Modifications to approved special use permits.

 (1) Minor deviations.
-The Planning Director is authorized to approve minor deviations to a special use permit, if such change is not contrary to the approving action of the Town Council, but shall not have the authority to approve substantial deviations as set forth below.
+The Planning Director shall approve minor deviations to a special use permit provided that such changes are not contrary to the approving action of the Town Council.
+The Planning Director shall not have the authority to approve substantial deviations as set forth below.

 (2) Substantial deviations.

 (a) Any deviation requiring evidentiary support in addition to that presented at a public hearing on applications for the original permit shall constitute a substantial deviation.
 Before making a determination as to whether a proposed action is a minor deviation or a substantial deviation, the Planning Director shall review the record of the proceedings on the original application.
 Substantial deviations shall include the following: